Internal combustion engines experience the majority of their wear when they are started. The three main reasons for this wear are:

 Depending upon the design of the engine and the orientation of the oil filter, another thing to consider is leakage from the anti-drainback valve (ADBV, check valve, non-return valve) in the filter.
 If this valve does not seal properly, oil will drain out of the filter and, no matter the ambient temperature, there will always be a delay for the oil pressure to come up.
 If this is the case, you need to find another filter with a better ADBV.

-Go easy on the revs until the engine oil has warmed up!
+Go easy on the gas pedal until the engine oil has warmed up!

 If you're concerned about oil flow to your bearings, you should install oil pressure and and oil temperature gauges to measure how much pressure is being developed by your oil pump and how hot your oil runs.
 If your engine is in good condition and its oil pressure at fully warm idle is within the manufacturer's specifications, your oil pump should have enough capacity at higher engine speeds.
 At higher engine speeds, you should see your oil pressure top-out at the rating of the pressure relief valve.